FranjeGueje/Ason/README.md

 * NILE to manage Amazon Games
 * YAD to show the dialogs and images.
 * JQ to manage json files.
-* GNU Util to other functions.
+* GNU Utils for other functions.

 # FAQ
 ## How do I install it?